calcom/cal.com/README.md

 The Docker configuration can be found [in our docker repository](https://github.com/calcom/docker).

 Issues with Docker?
-Open a Discussion [here](https://github.com/calcom/docker/discussions) to ask the community.
+Find your answer or open a new discussion [here](https://github.com/calcom/docker/discussions) to ask the community.

 Cal.com, Inc. does not provide official support for Docker, but we will accept fixes and documentation.
 Use at your own risk.